 - Indoor Visitation During an Outbreak

-An outbreak exists when a new onset of COVID-19 occurs (i.e., a new COVID-19 case among residents or staff).
-With the appropriate safeguards, visitation can still occur when there is an outbreak, but there is evidence that the transmission of COVID-19 is contained to a single area (e.g., unit) of the facility.
-To swiftly detect cases, the facility will adhere to CMS regulations and guidance for COVID-19 testing including routine staff testing, testing of individuals with symptoms, and outbreak testing, including but not limited to 42 CFR 483.80(h) and QSO-20-38-NH.
-The facility must also comply with NYS executive orders, regulations, and applicable Department guidance governing testing.
+An outbreak investigation is initiated when a new nursing home onset of COVID-19 occurs (i.e., a new COVID-19 case among residents or staff).
+To swiftly detect cases, the facility will adhere to CMS regulations and guidance for COVID-19 testing, including routine unvaccinated staff testing, testing of individuals with symptoms, and outbreak testing.

 - Visitor Testing and Vaccination

-The facility will offer free testing to all visitors.
-The facility will prioritize visitors that visit regularly (e.g., weekly), although any visitor can be tested.
-Facilities will also encourage visitors to be tested on their own prior to coming to the facility (e.g., within 2–3 days).
-In addition, the facility encourages visitors to become vaccinated when eligible.
-While visitor testing and vaccination can help prevent the spread of COVID-19, visitors will not be required to be tested or vaccinated (or show proof of such) as a condition of visitation.
-This also applies to representatives of the Office of the State Long-Term Care Ombudsman and protection and advocacy systems, as described in the Required Visitation section of this policy.
+The facility strongly encourages all visitors to become vaccinated and the facility will educate and also encourage visitors to become vaccinated.
+Visitor testing and vaccination can help prevent the spread of COVID-19 and facilities may ask about a visitors’ vaccination status, however, visitors are not required to be tested or vaccinated (or show proof of such) as a condition of visitation.
+If the visitor declines to disclose their vaccination status, the visitor must wear a face covering or mask at all times.
+This also applies to representatives of the Office of the State Long-Term Care Ombudsman and protection and advocacy systems, as described below.

 - Personal Caregiving Visitors